About the pyOpenSci software peer review process#

 Peer review also addresses issues specific to the Python ecosystem#

-1. The struggle for scientist to pick the right tool to use for their workflow given often there are multiple packages that have overlapping functionality and varying levels of maintenance.
-See this example of the many packages that interface with Twitter on PyPI
+The struggle for scientists to select the right tool to use for their workflow given that there are often multiple packages with overlapping functionality and varying levels of maintenance.
+See this example of the many packages that interface with Twitter on

 Further, pyOpenSci addresses the issue of software maintenance.
 It addresses the question: